govuk-one-login/life-events-platform/doc/architecture/decisions/0017-mutual-tls.md

 We should ensure this configuration can be managed at an environment level to facilitate easy onboarding for clients avoiding mTLS if not required.
 Additionally, we'll want to issue certs etc in response to an API call to speed up onboarding clients and giving them easy access to trial ideas.

+We'll need to understand what needs suppliers and acquirers have, and whether mTLS provides a meaningful difference to the security posture of the system before implementing it, for example, is a Certificate-Bound Access Token required to add value, or is the combination of a
+Bearer Token and mTLS sufficient.

 ## Impact